DUMA042/MoonToon/README.md

 ## Installation

-Provide instructions on how to install your app.
+ Instructions on how to install your app.
 Include prerequisites, dependencies, and any specific steps needed for installation.

-`//Hilt
-     implementation("com.google.dagger:hilt-android:2.47")
-    implementation 'androidx.hilt:hilt-work:1.0.0'
-     kapt("com.google.dagger:hilt-android-compiler:2.44") `

-`//ROOM
+`Dependencies
  `

     def room_version = "2.5.2"